jb9229/whatssub/.github/PULL_REQUEST_TEMPLATE.md

 I added the following tests:

 *Replace this with a list of the tests that you added as part of this PR.
-A change in behaviour with no test covering it will likely get reverted accidentally sooner or later.
+A change in behavior with no test covering it will likely get reverted accidentally sooner or later.
 PRs must include tests for all changed/updated/fixed behaviors.
 See [Test Coverage].*

 ## Checklist